galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-heatmap2/tutorial.md

 # Conclusion
 {:.no_toc}

-In this tutorial we have seen how heatmaps can be generated from RNA-seq data using the heatmap2 tool in Galaxy.
-This uses the same dataset from the tutorials, [RNA-seq reads to counts]({{ site.baseurl }}/topics/transcriptomics/tutorials/rna-seq-reads-to-counts/tutorial.html), [RNA-seq counts to genes]({{ site.baseurl }}/topics/transcriptomics/tutorials/rna-seq-counts-to-genes/tutorial.html), [RNA-seq genes to pathways]({{ site.baseurl }}/topics/transcriptomics/tutorials/rna-seq-genes-to-pathways/tutorial.html).
+In this tutorial we have seen how heatmaps can be used to visualize RNA-seq results using the **heatmap2** tool in Galaxy.
+We use the same dataset from the tutorials, [RNA-seq reads to counts]({{ site.baseurl }}/topics/transcriptomics/tutorials/rna-seq-reads-to-counts/tutorial.html), [RNA-seq counts to genes]({{ site.baseurl }}/topics/transcriptomics/tutorials/rna-seq-counts-to-genes/tutorial.html), [RNA-seq genes to pathways]({{ site.baseurl }}/topics/transcriptomics/tutorials/rna-seq-genes-to-pathways/tutorial.html) and [Visualization of RNA-Seq results with Volcano Plot]({{ site.baseurl }}/topics/transcriptomics/tutorials/rna-seq-viz-with-volcanoplot/tutorial.html).